 I have struggled with calling myself a professional artist.
 Even as I go through life accumulating successes I have a nasty case of imposter syndrome.
 And then there is my upbringing where I was taught that art was not a real career.
 I went the other direction with raising my kids and that is how I ended up with a son who is a professional musician.
 So many of his equally smart and talented peers had parents who discouraged them from pursuing the creative path.

 But now after being home a week and confronting the fact that I had to sort out the logistics of an international art sale, write up invoices, navigate the UK VAT and then think about future art the little devil on my shoulder telling me I am not a real artist has returned.
 Well one thing I can say is that I am a horrible business woman.
-Selling and navigating sales is not a strength of mine.
+Selling and navigating sales, maintaining a database of buyers and owners of my art and all the nitty gritty administrative tasks is something I struggle with and hate.
+I keep thinking if I was really successful I would have an assistant to handle all that, but I also know from the artists I do know who are moderately successful that that is not the case.